 While my work is varied, I prefer to capture candid photos of family and friends, series of particular objects or events, and wilderness landscapes with a particular focus on astrophotography, historical sites, and the people who inhabit our Northern communities.

-In capturing images of my family, friends, adventures, places and natural events, it also helps me in remembering.
-The power of photography is not only its ability to transcend language, but its ability to transcend time.
+Capturing images of my family, friends, adventures, places, and natural events, also helps me in remembering.
+The power of photography is not only its ability to transcend language but its ability to transcend time.
 Photographs freeze time and live on.
-Though there can be a particular sadness in viewing images of bygone persons, places or things, these images can evoke feelings of joy as well.
+Though there can be a particular sadness in viewing images of bygone persons, places, or things, these images can evoke feelings of joy as well.